 Want vs. need

-Next up in the 7 budget tips for newlyweds that I am giving you is this: When you newly married, sometimes you want to buy your new spouse gifts and trinkets to continue showing your love.
+Next up in the 7 budget tips for newlyweds that I am giving you is this: When you newly married, sometimes you want to buy your new spouse gifts (Six Dollar Family) and trinkets to continue showing your love.
 While I’m sure your spouse will love those gifts, giving them the gift of financially secure future is more important and in the long run, will mean more to them.
 Make sure that when you’re spending money that you spending on something you need versus something that you simply want.
 If you want to buy her a new diamond necklace, fine.
 Save for it out of your own spending money, find a deal and then use a cash back site to save even more.
 The same goes for the ladies who want to buy their husbands a gift.
 Saving for that gift may take longer, but do you (or would your spouse) really want to deal with a budget that doesn’t have enough money to it’s month because you bought that new necklace or fishing rod?
 I wouldn’t think so.